Demidov-N/MyPipe/README.md

 # MyPipe

+Requirements:
+Python3 with PyMySQL and Django preinstalled in either venv or on system

 Overview of the project:

 1. All the connections of for the database should be made in MyPipe/models.py.
 There to connect to the database and to make querries